-CTE Standards and Benchmarks 21.0 .0 Identify communication skills related to child care.
-The student will be able to: 21.01 Identify effective communication skills used with children including interacting positively with each child and dialog with children as a group, using active listening, open-ended questioning, activities, and teachable moments.
-21.02 Identify ways to promote positive interaction between the family, child care professionals and community (i.e. networking, newsletters, written communication, etc.).
+CTE Standards and Benchmarks

+- 21.01 Identify effective communication skills used with children including interacting positively with each child and dialog with children as a group, using active listening, open-ended questioning, activities, and teachable moments. - 21.02 Identify ways to promote positive interaction between the family, childcare professionals and community (i.e. networking, newsletters, written communication, etc.).

 This course includes competencies in developing lesson plans, child development theories, factors that affect the development of a child, and developmentally appropriate practices and activities for infants/toddlers, preschoolers, and school-age children.
-Also covered are components on working with students with special needs, language use & acquisition, emergent literacy, creative expression, classroom management techniques, observation data, and creating optimum environments for all children; as well as competencies from the DCF 40-hour Introductory Child Care Training coursework.
+Also covered are components on working with students with special needs, language use & acquisition, emergent literacy, creative expression, classroom management techniques, observation data, and creating optimum environments for all children; as well as competencies from the DCF 40-hour Introductory Childcare Training coursework.
 Students will continue working directly with children to complete the ECPC work experience requirement.

 CTE S Standards and Benchmarks 22.0 Create, implement and evaluate lesson plans.
 The student will be able to: 22.01 Research criteria for creating an age appropriate lesson plan.
 22.02 Research or develop evaluation criteria for the lesson.
 22.03 Demonstrate an understanding of Florida's birth to five learning standards.
 22.04 Incorporate all five learning domains in lesson plans.
 22.05 Evaluate the need for differentiated instruction (i.e. enrichment, accommodations, IEP, etc.) to meet the needs of individual students.
 23.0 Plan developmentally appropriate activities for infants and toddlers.
 The student will be able to: 23.01 Plan and evaluate activities for infants and toddlers across all domains (i.e.: social-emotional, cognitive, etc.) 23.02 Describe specific strategies for meeting the emotional needs of infants and toddlers.
 24.0 Plan, implement and evaluate developmentally appropriate physical development activities for preschool children.
 The student will be able to: 24.01 Describe the stages of physical development.
-24.02 Select and use appropriate equipment and materials which promote physical development.
+24.02 Select and use appropriate equipment and materials that promote physical development.
 24.03 Plan, implement and evaluate developmentally appropriate fine and gross motor activities.